 Again the shaded with white coloring is similar to shaded, except there are some white patches.
 Colors will include Black Smoke, Blue Smoke, Cream Smoke, Red Smoke, etc.

 For a more complete list of all the different Maine Coon colors and patterns, visit this site.

 Why All the Different Categories?

-Like most people you’re probably asking why it’s necessary to have so many different categories of colors and patterns for Maine Coons…after all, a bi-color is technically a parti-color, just with a more specific requirement.
+But why is it necessary to have so many different categories of colors and patterns for Maine Coon?
+After all, a bi-color is technically a parti-color, just with a more specific requirement.

-One of the reasons why cat associations like to break colors and patterns down more specifically is because these traits are often distinctly controlled by genes and can be influenced by the breeder.
+One of the reasons why cat associations like to break colors and patterns down is because these traits are often distinctly controlled by genes.
+And these genes can be influenced by the breeder.
 A cattery that desires a tabby Maine Coon will have a different mating selection than one that’s trying to produce a litter of parti-colors.

 These categories are important to note because they’re not chosen at random or completely by visual differentiation.
 They’re distinctly controlled by different genes in the Maine Coon color pool.